jankova/GRPtests/README.md

 then this signal should also be present in the residuals from part B.
 Thus if we predict the random forest f_A() on X_B and compute the scalar product of f_A(X_B) and R_B, this would be large and we would reject the null hypothesis.

+A schematic illustration of the procedure is pictured below.

 <img src="grpimage.jpg" alt="methodology_diagram" width="300"/>